sonata-nfv/son-mano-framework/README.md

 * instantiate a service,
 * scale out/in a service instance,
 * migrate (part of) a service instance,
-* reconfigure a service instance based on monitoring data
 * and terminate a service instance.

-It is possible for the network serivce and VNF developers to customise the workflows associated to the above supported requests.
+It is possible for network service and VNF developers to customise the workflows associated to the supported requests.
 Through a mechanism of specific managers, the behaviour of the MANO Framework can be altered on a per service/vnf basis.
 More information on this can be found in the [wiki](https://github.com/sonata-nfv/son-mano-framework/wiki/Service-and-Function-Specific-Managers).

-The MANO Framework functionaity is build from a set of loosely coupled components (micro-services) that use a message broker to communicate, thus providing a highly flexible orchestration system.
+The MANO Framework functionaity is build from a set of loosely coupled components (micro-services) which use a message broker to communicate.
 The main orchestration functionalities are currently implemented in the [service lifecycle management plugin (SLM)](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management).
-The SLM uses the [function lifecycle management plugin (FLM)](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-function-lifecycle-management) to perform tasks on the level of the vnf and the [specific manager registry (SMR)](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-specificmanager) for customised events that are embedded in service specific managers (SSMs) and function specific managers (FSMs).
+The SLM uses the [function lifecycle management plugin (FLM)](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-function-lifecycle-management) to perform orchestration tasks on the level of the VNF and the [specific manager registry (SMR)](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-specificmanager) for customised events that are embedded in service specific managers (SSMs) and function specific managers (FSMs).
 The [Placement Plugin](https://github.com/sonata-nfv/son-mano-framework/wiki/Placement-Plugin) performs all calculations related to optimising the resources usage.

 Some useful links: